WordPress/gutenberg/packages/rich-text/README.md

 _Returns_

--   `RichTextFormatType|undefined`: The previous format value, if it has been successfully unregistered; otherwise `undefined`.
+-   `WPFormat|undefined`: The previous format value, if it has been successfully unregistered; otherwise `undefined`.

 ### useAnchor